yihong0618/running_page/README.md

   * note if the website doesn't reflect the latest data, please refresh it by `F5`.
   * Some browsers (e.g. Chrome) won't refresh if there is a cache, you then need to use `Ctrl+F5` (Windows) or `Shift+Cmd+r` (Mac) to force clearing the cache and reload the page.

+4. make sure you have write permissions in Workflow permissions settings.

 </details>

 ## GitHub Actions